 1. Harvest the corn and collect the dried corn kernels.

-2. Par-boil the kernels with lime powder to soften the skin of the kernel.
+2. Par-boil the kernels with lime powder to soften the kernel’s skin.

 4. Take the course masa dough and turn it into a ball.
 Add a bit of water to re-grind into a finer dough.
 Repeat until the dough has a fine smooth consistency.